restorecommerce/handlebars-helperized/README.md

 #  handlebars-helperized

-Opinionated handlebars based templating engine for rendering e-mail like content.
+Opinionated handlebars based templating engine for rendering HTML and other text based formats.
+It's especially suited for e-mail content as it supports style inlining.

 The following helpers are injected by default: